rob040/LEDmatrixClock/lib/ESP_WiFiManager_Lite/README.md

 - Configurable **Config Portal Title** to be either BoardName or default undistinguishable names.
 - Examples are designed to separate Credentials / Defines / Dynamic Params / Code so that you can change Credentials / Dynamic Params quickly for each device.
 - Control Config Portal from software or Virtual Switches
-- To permit autoreset after configurable timeout if DRD/MRD or non-persistent forced-CP
+- To permit autoreset after configurable timeout if MRD or non-persistent forced-CP
 - Use new ESP32 LittleFS features
 - **Scan WiFi networks** for selection in Configuration Portal